 There are two approaches we can take to manage our lower back pain:

 1. We can either improve the endurance of the stabilising muscles in the lower back to cope with the thousands of times they need to work with every step to control these movements

 2. Limit the amount of stress our stabilising muscles have to deal with so they don’t fatigue so quickly

 The first part of the equation will naturally happen as your running fitness improves.
 The second part is the bit that we can influence through a few simple exercises to reduce the amount the stress and strain on your lower back.

 If you improve flexibility in the front of the hip, it moves more freely and you can keep the pelvis in a more stable position as you run.
 If you can free up the ribcage, the benefits are twofold: you can move your arms more easily as you run and stay relaxed throughout.
 This means less effort is required and you should also be able to breathe a little easier.

 Need more advice?
 Your Back In Motion physio can help you with these areas and also look at any other contributing factors that might be affecting your running.

 Dean Newman - Director, Back In Motion Seville Grove

 After graduating from Curtin University in 1997, Dean worked in private practice, starting his own practice in 2002.
-Dean has undertaken extensive training in Clinical Pilates, Dry Needling, and headache management.
+Dean has undertaken extensive training in Clinical Exercise, Dry Needling, and headache management.
 He also regularly attends lectures and weekend workshops to keep his treatment skills current and in line with the latest research.